Narrow Angle Glaucoma: Causes, Symptoms, and Treatments

 If you are treated for narrow angle glaucoma with a YAG PI it’s important to have regular eye exams to make sure the PI remains patent, or open.
 Although rare, there is the risk that the PI will become occluded by cellular debris or pigment from the iris.
 If this occurs, the patient will experience an acute angle closure.
 For this reason, many doctors put in an extra PI to act as a “safety valve.”
 If one becomes occluded, it’s highly unlikely both of them will become occluded at the same time.

 Remember to see your eye doctor if you suspect you have an eye problem.
 Seeing the ophthalmologist as quickly as possible can mean the difference between permanent blindness and a lifetime of clear vision.
-Don’t hesitate to call your ophthalmologist if you think something is wrong.
+Don’t hesitate to call your eye specialist if you think something is wrong.
 If they won’t see you within 48 hours, it’s time to find a new doctor.